 - What are species?
-Not easy to define in a consistent way across the diversity of life. - Evolutionary trees (phylogenies) versus populations; a matter of scale. - DNA barcoding advantages and pitfalls. - DNA barcoding 'gaps' and delimiting species. - Biogeography versus phylogeography;
+Not easy to define in a consistent way across the diversity of life. - Evolutionary trees (phylogenies) versus populations; a matter of scale. - DNA barcoding advantages and pitfalls. - DNA barcoding 'gaps' and delimiting species. - Biogeography versus phylogeography; also a matter of scale. - Visualizing phylogenies versus

-- Visualizing phylogenies versus populations equal to trees versus networks. - Some examples from deep sea organisms. - Scaling up the data acquisition beyond DNA barcodes.
-Is it necessary? - 9.
-A Systematic and Adaptable Design for Area-based Management of Mid-ocean Ridges in the Context of Deep-Sea Mining
+- Some examples from deep sea organisms. - Scaling up the data acquisition beyond DNA barcodes.
+Is it necessary?

+9. A Systematic and Adaptable Design for Area-based Management of Mid-ocean Ridges in the Context of Deep-Sea Mining